Mrpye/maui-gen/README.md

-Under your home directory where the **Maui-get** templates are saved are some example schemas. we are going to set maui-gen to use one of these schemas.
+Under your home directory where the **Maui-gen** templates are saved are some example schemas. we are going to set maui-gen to use one of these schemas.

 ```bash
 maui-gen set schema "C:\Users\[user]\.maui-gen\examples\person_and_pet.yaml"